Santosh Sahukhala

-Santosh Sahukhala (सन्तोष साहुखल; born 10 January 1988) is a Nepali international football player.
+Santosh Sahukhala (सन्तोष साहुखल; born 10 January 1988) is a Nepali international football forward.

 Early life

 As a child he played at the Madhyapur Football Club.
 His elder brother Bal Gopal Sahukhala is also a professional footballer.
-He started playing football as early as eight years old and competed in several school-level tournaments representing his school.
-He had started out as a defender before his coach at Madhyapur football club changed his position.
+He started playing football as an eight-year old and represented his school in several school-level tournaments.
+He had started out as a defender before his coach at Madhyapur football club changed his position to striker.

 Club career

 Three Star Club

 In 2003, he signed for Three Star Club, spending four years there.

 Manang Marsyangdi Club

-He signed for Manang Marsyangdi Club, becoming the highest paid Nepali footballer at the time of his signing.
+He signed for Manang Marsyangdi Club, becoming the highest-paid Nepali footballer at the time of his signing.

 Trials in Indonesia

 In 2011, Sahukhala went on trial for Sriwijaya FC, in Indonesia.

 Trials in Japan

 In 2014, Sahukhala went on trial for Gainare Tottori, in the Japanese third division.

 Chyasal Youth Club

-He returned to Nepal playing in the 2018–19 Martyr's Memorial A-Division League and joined A Division Club Chyasal Youth Club.
-He played 5 matches of Martyr's Memorial A-Division League scoring three goals.
-After Round 10 of League he returned to Japan.
-He was given 2 Yellow cards and one Red card in the league.
+He returned to Nepal in the 2018–19 Martyr's Memorial A-Division League and joined A Division club Chyasal Youth Club.
+He played 5 matches of Martyr's Memorial A-Division League, scoring three goals.
+After Round 10 of the League he returned to Japan.
+He was given 2 yellow cards and one red card in the league.
 He won the "league man of the match" award in the game against the Himalayan Sherpa Club.